Chart Color Schemes

 Employment performance in Sippy Downs exceeds national averages across key labour market indicators

-However, agriculture, forestry & fishing is under-represented, with only 0.9% of Sippy Downs's workforce compared to Rest of Qld's 4.5%.
-Many residents commute elsewhere for work based on Census working population data.
-Over the 12 months to September 2025, labour force levels decreased by 2.7%, while employment declined by 2.1%, reducing the unemployment rate by 0.6 percentage points.
-Meanwhile, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Sippy Downs's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing is under-represented at 0.9% compared to Rest of Qld's 4.5%.
+Some residents commute elsewhere for work based on Census working population count.
+Over the 12 months to September 2025, labour force levels decreased by 2.7%, employment declined by 2.1%, causing unemployment rate to fall by 0.6 percentage points.
+Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Sippy Downs.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Sippy Downs' employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment